SonOfSteveJobs/frontend-project-44/README.md

 <div style="align-items: center">
 <h1> Brain games </h1>
-<h2>Brain games - set of five mini-games.
-You choose the game.
-Game will ask you 3 questions.
-After 3 correct answers you are a winner!</h2>
+<p style="font-size: 20px">Brain games is a set of five mini-games.
+Rules are simple: choose a game, answer correctly 3 times in a row and you win, congratulations!</p>

+<p>Games:<p>

 </div>